JizongL/jizongL.github.io/_posts/2015-09-29-blcok-2-pathology-exam-review.md

 CLL/SLL and mantle cell lymphoma express CD5.
 BCL6, a transcription factor required for the generation of germinal center B cells.
 Typical RS cells express CD15 and CD30 and fail to express CD45 (common leukocyte antigen), B cell antigens, and T cell antigens
+CD68 is a macrophage (histiocyte) marker
+T-cell markers CD2 and CD7.

 Hodgkin lymphoma | Non-Hodgkin lymphoma
  :---: | :---: